-Students in the Program will be able to take four courses as major field electives (16-quarter credit hours).
+Majors in the Department of African and Black Diaspora Studies will take four ABD courses as major field electives (16-quarter credit hours).
 These courses can be at the 200-level or 300-level.
-We urge students to consider courses at the 300-level to fulfill this requirement.
+The Department urges students to consider courses at the 300-level to fulfill this requirement.

 Open elective credits are also required to meet the minimum graduation requirement of 192 quarter-credit hours.